MirjamC/xml-workshop/_build/html/_sources/7_alto_ET.md

 The title is stored in the element 'title', and the publication date in the element 'date'.
 They can both be found in the element
 'Resource'.
 ```

+## Extraxt newspaper metadata from the Didl file.

 We see that the block resource containts all the information we want.
 If we look closely at the file, we see that there are multiple
 element with the name 'resource', but the one we want is the first.
 If you want all the information from all resource blocks, we use